Railway Operators in Austria

 Network length, gauge and electrification (2007):

 This company operates trains on a network southeast of Graz.
 The lines are Graz-Lieboch-Köflach and Lieboch-Wies/Eibiswald.
 Modern traction is made up of push-pull double deck wagons and a locomotive class 1500.
-Every year around 3 million passengers and 500,000 tonnes of freight are transported.
+In 2014 5.6 million passengers travelled with GKB, 0.2 million more than in 2013.

 Stock Tables: